 1. Consideration of water-dependent uses on the Fenwick shoreline.
 The State of Connecticut has established policies to promote and protect water-dependent uses such as marinas and boating facilities on the Connecticut coast.
-The Connecticut Coastal Management Act (CCMA), for example, establishes the legislative policy "To give high priority and preference to uses and facilities which are dependent upon proximity to the water or the shorelands immediately adjacent to marine and tidal waters."
-The CCMA defines water-dependent uses to include facilities such as marinas, boat yards, commercial fishing facilities, and industrial uses requiring direct access to marine and tidal waters, as well as uses which provide general public access to those waters.
+The Connecticut Coastal Management Act (CCMA), for example, establishes the legislative policy ''To give high priority and preference to uses and facilities which are dependent upon proximity to the water or the shorelands immediately adjacent to marine and tidal waters."
+The CCMA defines water-dependent uses to include facilities such as marinas, boat yards, commercial fishing facilities, and industrial uses requiring direct access to marine and tidal waters.
 Local policies to support and encourage water-dependent uses are typically contained in municipal harbor management plans.